Brian1231/TopHat-Bot/README.md

-# TopHat Bot Monopoly Bot by Brian O'Leary, Daniel Graham, Conal O'Neill
+# TopHat - Monopoly Bot by Brian O'Leary, Daniel Graham, Conal O'Neill
 ## Bot algorithm description
 ### Rolling
 Our bot contains a private boolean 'hasRolled' used for checking of we have already rolled this turn.
 If we havn't yet rolled, then roll and update our boolean.
 Otherwise continue through our algorithm.